Exercise Science Degrees and Careers

 Master’s Degree (MS)

-A Master of Science in exercise science involves advanced courses that revolve around the application and research of the movement sciences.
-Similar to a bachelors program, you’ll be required to do an internship and/or research project, however with a lot more hours put in, including an in-depth final presentation.
+An MS in ES involves advanced courses that revolve around the application and research of the movement sciences.
+Similar to a 4-year program, you’ll be required to do an internship and/or research project, however with a lot more hours put in, including an in-depth final presentation.
 Or you might be required to write and present a thesis based on a study you or others have conducted.
-Most master’s programs in this area take 1-2 years to complete.
+Most master’s programs will take 1-2 years to complete.

 You’ll most likely be required to choose one of the following tracks that emphasize a certain area of study:

 - Clinical exercise physiology